paceaux/typography-baseline/README.md

 If you were to load this into a [CSS Layer](https://developer.mozilla.org/en-US/docs/Web/CSS/@layer), you would want it to come very early so that you could over ride it.

-Whereever you place it, place it _early_ in the cascade so that other things can use and/or  re-declare the variables.
+Wherever you place it, place it _early_ in the cascade so that other things can use and/or  re-declare the variables.

+#### Using it in a project
+1. Add the baseline
+    - import into your project with NPM  `@import typography-baseline.css`
+    - <kbd>copy</kbd> + <kbd>paste</kbd> this project's `baseline.css`
+2. Add your own `typography.css` file that comes after the baseline, but before you style anything else.
+3. Add something like `html {}` or `body {}`.
+4. Modify the variables _in those rulesets_.
+5. Then add your own element styles.

+**Don't modify the typography-baseline directly.
+Modify the variables it sets with new rulesets.**

 ### Modifying without Swearing or Heavy Drinking
 One of the really annoying things about other CSS frameworks (cough cough <small>Bootstrap</small>) is that you mostly have to write new CSS to overwrite the existing styles.
 Often that means raising specificity, which is really stinking annoying.
 This is designed to avoid that by using [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties)